kineticsystem/stepit/docs/install_ros2_on_rasperry_pi.md

 ## Install ROS2

-Because we are running Ubuntu Mate Server 22.04 LTS, we will install ROS2 Humble Hawksbill.
+Because we are running Ubuntu Server 22.04 LTS, we will install ROS2 Humble Hawksbill.
 For the details of the installation, please refer to the following link:

 [https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)

-On Ubuntu Mate Server 22.04 LTS, the commands to install ROS2 are the following.
+On Ubuntu Server 22.04 LTS, the commands to install ROS2 are the following.

 Add ROS2 repository authorization keys.